Our program offers different levels of service for either Child Care Providers or Community Partners.

 Complete a Provider Interview

-Provide three character references (CCRR consultant will provide forms)
+Provide two character references (CCRR consultant will provide forms)

 Undergo a Health and Safety Home Assessment